iauns/dotfiles/README.md

 source bootstrap
 ```

-Although I would just recommend frolicking around in my dotfiles and
+Although I would just recommend rummaging around in my dotfiles and
-incorporating any humble snippets back into your own.
+incorporating any snippets you find back into your own.

 After running bootstrap I generally run `./.osx` to install or update
 anything.
 The `.osx` script ends up calling `.brew` and all of the